Pogacar's Tour de France dominance challenged by COVID-19 - WHIZ News

 “Durbridge has very mild symptoms,” the team said.

 The peloton tackled a 148-kilometer route on Tuesday from Morzine to Megeve in the Alps.
-Race leader Pogacar had a 39-second lead over second-placed Jonas Vingegaard.
+Pogacar kept the yellow jersey with an 11-second overall lead over Lennard Kämna.
+Jonas Vingegaard was in third place, 39 seconds off the pace.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports